 Snow travel & ice axe use

 In small teams, we offer a range of supervised mountain walks

 Why not stay another day and join our fully qualified mountain guide team on a high mountain glacier trekking and climbing experience (at additional cost).

 These very personal talks are a real highlight for many delegates so it’s worth saying more about them.
 Firstly, they are always accompanied by first-class images and often other media.
 Secondly, it is the highly personal, often intimate, nature of these presentations that delegates love.
 Often heart warming, inspirational, humbling, humble, honest, revealing, frank, frightening and occasionally cringeworthy, it’s no surprise these talks are so highly rated.

 We estimate that this programme is valid for approximately 30 CPD credits.

 Download more information

-Download this file for more information about this great Chamonix course!
+Download the WMT_Pre-course_Welcome_Note_Chamonix_Summer_2015_V1 for more detailed travel and accommodation advice and more about this great Chamonix course!